falconry/falcon/docs/user/tutorial-asgi.rst

     automatically render an ``HTTP 404 Not Found`` response by raising an instance of :class:`~falcon.HTTPNotFound` (unless that exception is intercepted by a
-    :meth:`custom error handler <falcon.asgi.App.add_error_handler>`.
+    :meth:`custom error handler <falcon.asgi.App.add_error_handler>`, or masked
+    by a sink).

-    Conversely, if the route was matched, but there is no responder for the HTTP method in question, Falcon would render ``HTTP 405 Method Not Allowed`` via :class:`~falcon.HTTPMethodNotAllowed`.
+    Conversely, if a route was matched, but there is no responder for the HTTP method in question, Falcon would render ``HTTP 405 Method Not Allowed`` via :class:`~falcon.HTTPMethodNotAllowed`.